uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 * *Content Project*: A Project to attach Sources and Filters.
 It defines the Environments and the Lifecycle.
 The Content Project keeps a history of changes.

 * *Content*: Data for Systems like: Channels, Repositories with RPMs and Patches, Config Channels, Salt states and formulas.
-(Container images may or may not be seen as content.
-VM images are not content as nobody would use it.
-They are built from content but not built based on top of another image.)

 * *Content Build (CB)*: A snapshot of *Content* - optionally filtered - in an *Environment*.